Tenants had security worries before St. Louis shooting. Victim's family feared 'the streets.'

 Makao Moore was killed early Sunday when gunfire rang out on the fifth floor.
 Ten other teens were shot and injured, and another was trampled as partygoers headed for the exits.
 Surveillance footage outside the building, captured by a neighboring property owner, shows waves of people streaming out between 1:10 and 1:15 a.m.
 Some run from the scene, while others mill about in the building’s parking lot.

-A 17-year-old boy was arrested near the scene and turned over to juvenile authorities.
+Police arrested a 17-year-old boy with a handgun near the scene, and turned him over to juvenile authorities.
 Police said they were searching for more suspects.

 On Monday, about two dozen relatives of Makao gathered in the yard and on the front stoop of the family’s home on Enright Avenue.
 Makao, the youngest of 15 children, lived with his father, Darryl Moore, and five step-siblings.